git-comment/git-comment/docs/User Guide.md

 Comment text can be any number of lines, or use any formatting syntax, though plain text formats like markdown and textile ensure the best readability for command-line and web-based interfaces.

+`git-comment` supports prepopulating comment content from a file based on configuration option `comment.template` or `$HOME/.gitcommenttemplate` if available in that order.

 ### Editor integration
 ### Web interface